64DD: Announcement

 Nintendo President Hiroshi Yamauchi announced the dual-storage strategy of the "bulky drive" at Nintendo's Shoshinkai 1995 trade show.
 He intended the product to be revealed at Shoshinkai 1996 and launched sometime in 1997, although giving virtually no technical specifications.
-Computer and Video Games reported unconfirmed specifications, far above what would be actually launched: 4" disk caddy, 150 MB floppy disks, 2.44 MBps speed, 13 ms access, 2-4 MB RAM upgrade, and costing about ¥20,000 (US$200).
+Computer and Video Games reported unconfirmed specifications, far above what would be actually launched: 4" disk caddy, 150 MB floppy disks, 2.44 Mbit/s speed, 13 ms access, 2-4 MB RAM upgrade, and costing about ¥20,000 (US$200).

-The 64DD was fully revealed at Nintendo's Shoshinkai 1996 show of November 22—24, 1996, where IGN reported that it was one of the biggest items of the show.
+The 64DD was fully revealed at Nintendo's Shoshinkai 1996 show of November 22–24, 1996, where IGN reported that it was one of the biggest items of the show.
 There, Nintendo of America Chairman Howard Lincoln stated that the hardware specifications had been finalized and had its own show booth.
 Nintendo's Director of Corporate Communications, Perrin Kaplan, made the company's first official launch window announcement for the peripheral, scheduled for late 1997 in Japan.
 Core Magazine said, "Nintendo representatives insisted the system would be aggressively supported by third parties and Nintendo's internal development teams" with sequels for Super Mario 64 and Zelda 64, and 64DD originals Cabbage and Emperor of the Jungle.
 Nintendo's list of 64DD developers included Konami, Capcom, Enix, and Rare.
 Rare officially discounted any rumors of the peripheral's impending pre-release cancellation.